 § 4-6.
-Registration statement - Contents.
+Registration statement.

+(a) Form and contents.

-- (a) In general. - (1) Each registration statement must be in the form that the Commissioner requires and contain the following information:
+Each registration statement must be in the form that the Commissioner requires and contain the following information:

-- (i) a description of the premises by street number or by block-and-lot; - (ii) the name, street address, telephone number, and email address of the premises' owner of record: - (iii) the name, street address, telephone number, and email address of the premises' managing operator, if other than the owner; - (iv) if the owner is a corporation, limited partnership, limited liability company, or similar entity, the name, street address, telephone number, and email address of its resident agent; and - (v) if the owner is a partnership or other similar entity, the name, street address, telephone number, and email address of a responsible partner or officer. - (2) The failure to provide or maintain an email address is not cause to reject an application and is not a violation of this subtitle. - (b) Change of operator or agent.
+- (1) a description of the premises by street number or by block-and-lot; - (2) the name, street address, telephone number, and email address of the premises' owner of record; - (3) the name, street address, telephone number, and email address of the premises' managing operator, if other than the owner; and - (4) if the owner is a corporation, partnership, limited partnership, limited liability company, or similar entity, the name, street address, telephone number, and email address of a natural person who serves as the owner's chief executive officer, managing partner, or managing member, or in a similarly authoritative position. - (b) Change of listed information.